BasicsHome and Search

 Part of my schooling involved going to Brentford Swimming Baths (I still shudder at the smell of chlorine!) usually on the 655 trolley bus.
 We got on at Kew Bridge, went along the High Street, and then turned up Boston Manor Road.
 I can remember the armatures sometimes coming off the wires as the buses navigated the corner at Half Acre.

 Over the years the Brentford stretch of the river changed out of my conscious awareness.
 I'm not even sure when the gasworks was closed or demolished.
 It could have been when I moved on to secondary schooling at Chiswick Grammar school in the late 1950s.
 One day it was cranes and coking ovens, the next, those three tower blocks had appeared.
 My father and older brother used to go to watch Brentford the Bees play at the football ground, walking there along Green Dragon Lane.
-My brother had a box to stand on.
+My brother remembers the coal yards, and also a building at the Kew end of Green Dragon Lane, I think single storey, which served as an office for ordering coal.
+In the window were several teddy bears or small model bears.
+Again my memory is rather on the dim side, but we both share this glimpse of the past.
+And now the football ground is located in the Triangle formed by the railway lines.
+In the 70s it was just overgrown with weeds.
+My brother had a box to stand on at the football ground.
 But as I am not a football fan, those delights were not part of my history.

 There was a similar change in the waterfront along Strand-on-the Green.